drfoxvet/drfoxvet-net/site/content/post/declawing-cats.md

 The Claw Friendly Educational Toolkit is endorsed by the International Society of Feline Medicine (ISFM), Cat Healthy, and CATalyst Council - all dedicated to improving the health and welfare of cats.

+All veterinarians in the U.S. who do such surgery as a routine for their cat-owning clients should read this recent publication:
+Flexor tenectomy: salvage surgery following feline onychectomy By Ronald W Gaskin, Christina E Clarkson, and Patricia A Walter.
+Journal of Feline Medicine and Surgery 2023 25:4

+These veterinarians state that “Onychectomy can lead to pain, inappropriate elimination, and aggressive behavior.
+The presented salvage tenectomy procedure can alleviate or eliminate inappropriate behaviors by reducing the pain from the original onychectomy.”
+Cutting the tendon that causes the remaining digits to contract abnormally and cause chronic pain can provide relief for the many cats suffering adverse consequences from this inhumane mutilation.
+My friend Dr. Gaskin adds in a personal note that this tendon severing works great if there is no fragment infection or nail regrowth which must be addressed.
+But even when addressed, cats are at risk of hyperflexion, and they can start up with this issue even years after the fragments are removed.

 DE-CLAWING AND OBESITY